Vincent Viola

-Vincent "Vinnie" Viola (born 1956) is an American billionaire businessman and U.S. Army veteran.
-He was for several weeks President Donald Trump's nominee for United States Secretary of the Army, before withdrawing from consideration.
-Viola is the owner of the Florida Panthers of the National Hockey League (NHL), and the founder and chairman of Virtu Financial.
+Vincent "Vinnie" Viola (born 1956) is an American billionaire high frequency trader and U.S. Army veteran.
+For several weeks in 2016 he was President Donald Trump's nominee for United States Secretary of the Army, before withdrawing from consideration.
+Viola is the owner of the Florida Panthers of the National Hockey League (NHL), and the founder and Chairman Emeritus of Virtu Financial.
 He is also the owner of St. Elias Stables and co-owner, with fellow Brooklynite Anthony Bonomo, of the 2017 Kentucky Derby winner Always Dreaming.
 From 2001 to 2004, he was the chairman of the New York Mercantile Exchange (NYMEX).

 As of 2025, Viola has a reported net worth of US$6.2 billion.

 Early life

 Viola was born in 1956 to an Italian-American family in the Williamsburg neighborhood of Brooklyn, New York City, the son of Virginia (Torre) and John A. Viola.
 His father, an immigrant from Italy, worked as a truck driver after serving in the U.S. Army in the European theater of WWII.
 Upon graduating from Brooklyn Technical High School, Viola attended the United States Military Academy at West Point, New York.
 Viola played on the sprint football team and was cadet company commander for Company E-4 his senior year.

 Viola graduated with a bachelor's degree from the United States Military Academy in 1977 and was commissioned as a second lieutenant in the United States Army.
 After graduating from the Infantry Officer Basic Course and Ranger School, he served with the 101st Airborne Division at Fort Campbell for several years.
 He received his juris doctor degree from New York Law School in June 1983, but did not complete the New York bar exam.